brollin/nextjs/modules/health/healthStory.md

 recovered in big ways, I thought I would write about it.
 I want this page to be a one-stop place for people who may have zero history of my past as well as those who have followed along at different points but are trying to connect the dots or learn about my current condition.
 Spoiler alert, my current condition is about 95% better than it was at its worst, and I'm back to rock climbing, guitar, fire spinning, and using my arms for whatever I feel like.
-Thanks Nichole Sachs!
+Thanks Nicole Sachs!

 ## Before